-The Buckeye Elementary School District performance audit was released in a series of 2 reports.
-The first report (Report 21-208) focused on the District's efficiency and effectiveness in administration, plant operations and maintenance, food service, and transportation.
-The second report (Report 22-202) focused on 1 aspect of administration-executive administrative spending, and particularly the superintendent's salary and benefits package-due to concerns identified during our audit.
-Report 2 of 2 found that from July 2016 through December 2021, the District paid to or on behalf of its superintendent over \$1.7 million of "additional compensation."
+The April 2022 Buckeye Elementary School District performance audit Report 2 of 2 found that from July 2016 through December 2021, the District paid to or on behalf of its superintendent over \$1.7 million of "additional compensation."
 This "additional compensation" brought the superintendent's total compensation for that time to about \$3.3 million, which was about 100 percent more than what the State's 3 largest districts spent, on average, on superintendent compensation, resulting in a possible gift of public monies.
 Also, inconsistent with the core purpose of public records laws, the District omitted "additional compensation" amounts and other critical information in 2 of the superintendent's employment agreements.
 Moreover, because the District miscalculated "required withholdings" related to the "additional compensation," an estimated \$571,256 of the over \$1.7 million was paid beyond employment agreement terms.
-We submitted our second report to the Arizona Attorney General's Office for appropriate action.
+We submitted our report to the Arizona Attorney General's Office for appropriate action.
+We made 5 recommendations to the District.